Bernard Master

-Dr. Bernard F. Master (born May 17, 1941) is an internationally recognized conservationist, distinguished health care professional, and business entrepreneur.
+Bernard F. Master (born May 17, 1941) is a conservationist, health care professional, and entrepreneur.
 He earned his medical degree at Philadelphia College of Osteopathic Medicine, where he is now Professor of Clinical Medicine, Emeritus, before serving as a medical doctor for more than 30 years.
-He is an internationally recognized birder after whom the Chocó vireo (Vireo masteri) was named.
-Master is among the few Americans to have seen a representative of nearly all extant bird families and has observed more than 8,585 birds in the wild from 128 countries and territories.
+He is an avid birder and the namesake for the Chocó vireo (Vireo masteri).
+Master is among the few birders to have seen a representative of nearly all extant bird families and has observed more than 8,585 birds in the wild from 128 countries and territories.
 He is the author of No Finish Line: Discovering the World's Secrets One Bird at a Time.

-Biography
+Early life and education

 Master was born in Philadelphia to Gilbert and Leona Master.
-His passion for birding started when he was four years old, at the encouragement of his father with whom he'd accompany on bird walks.
-His family's vacation home in North Wildwood, New Jersey was near Cape May Bird Observatory, a birding mecca and in the path of the largest fall migration in the eastern North America.
-He graduated from Overbrook High School (Philadelphia) in 1958 and in 1962 earned a Bachelor of Science form Ursinus College.
-Master graduated from Philadelphia College of Osteopathic Medicine on June 11, 1966, and began his medical career.
+His interest in birding started when he was four years old, at the encouragement of his father whom he would accompany on bird walks.
+His family's vacation home in North Wildwood, New Jersey was near Cape May Bird Observatory, a popular birding site that lies in the path of the largest fall migration in the eastern North America.
+He graduated from Overbrook High School (Philadelphia) in 1958 and in 1962 earned a Bachelor of Science from Ursinus College.
+Master graduated from Philadelphia College of Osteopathic Medicine in 1966 and began his medical career.